heroku/starboard/Readme.md

 **WARNING: This code is an early-access release; we wrote it for ourselves and it still harbors a lot of Herokuisms.
 You will probably have to adapt it to your needs if you want to use it.**

 Starboard is a tool which creates Trello boards for tracking the various tasks necessary when onboarding, offboarding, or crossboarding employees.
-We use it extensively within Heroku.
+We use Trello extensively within Heroku, and Starboard makes it easy to manage HR transitions from inside Trello.

 The tasks themselves are authored as markdown files.
 When you run starboard, it resolves which tasks are relevant for the given employee and target team, and creates a new Trello board from the relevant markdown files.